datakind/student-success-tool/pipelines/inference/sst_pdp_inference/workflow_asset_bundle/README.md

 # SST Pipeline Workflow Asset Bundle

-The 'SST Pipeline Workflow Asset Bundle' is used to deploy the inference pipeline from github
+The 'SST Pipeline Workflow Asset Bundle' is used to deploy the demo inference pipeline based on [the workflow YAML definition](resources/github_sourced_pdp_inference_pipeline.yml)

 ## Getting started